 Even so we did cover a fair bit of ground in our search and walked though many of the small squares and courts of the city before stopping at one of the small cafe bars on the street.
 We opt for a crepe lunch, as you do on a Spanish island.
 Andrew even manages to order in Spanish and was doing very well with his limited Spanish until the girl asked which flavour of ice cream he wanted to accompany his crepe.
 I can’t speak a word of Spanish so I’m still impressed even if we later find out that most Mallorcans actually speak Catalonia rather than Spanish.

-Luckily, we did manage to negotiate our way back onto the right road but not without a few panic visions of getting literally stuck in one of the narrow lanes or simply getting lost going the wrong way on a one way street.
+Luckily, we did manage to negotiate our way back onto the right road but not without a few panic moments over getting literally stuck in one of the narrow lanes or simply getting lost going the wrong way on a one way street.
 After leaving the town we did start to get the beautiful view over the surrounding coastal and mountainous region though some of the best photo opportunities did not have a stopping point.
-The roads also remained rather narrow with quite a few sharp corners and even hairpin bends which added to the excitement shall we say along with passing many many cyclist who were attempting the mountain roads which also added to the experience.
+The roads also remained rather narrow with quite a few sharp corners and even hairpin bends which added to the “excitement” shall we say, along with passing many, many cyclist who were attempting the mountain roads which also added to the experience.
 We have no idea how they survived such steep inclines!
-We soon realise that we wouldn’t have anywhere near enough time to get to our next point on the route with our car due back by 8pm so we didn’t get very far along the scenic route but certainly got a good sense of the beauty of the area.
+We soon realised that we wouldn’t have anywhere near enough time to get to our next point on the route with our car due back by 8pm so we didn’t get very far along the scenic route but certainly got a good sense of the beauty of the area.

 On the few stops we managed, which are rather few and far between, we got some nice shots of the landscape and enjoyed the little time out the car we had before turning back and rejoining the highways, driving back through Palma, Manacor and finally arriving at S’Illot.
 A long day, spent mostly in the car but we were glad to have seen a bit more of the island and a glimpse at the north east mountain range.
 I think the Serra de Tramuntana may need to be the focus of a return visit.